StevenSeifried/IronOS-custom-firmware-builds/README.md

 # IronOS custom firmware builds

 Repo to host and archive my own [IronOS](https://github.com/Ralim/IronOS) builds.
-This repo is primarily for my [Pine64 Pinecil v1](https://wiki.pine64.org/wiki/Pinecil).
-The firmware builds for the Miniware models and the Pinecil v2 are untested by me due to missing hardware.
+This repo is primarily for my [Pine64 Pinecil v2](https://wiki.pine64.org/wiki/Pinecil).
+The firmware builds for the Miniware models are untested by me due to missing hardware.

 Firmware languages are German and English.